nikit34/uzum-qaa-test-task/README.md

 - You can complete any number of points from the task, skipping those that are not required to complete the following.
 - The task will be assessed on the quality of the code and the scalability of the solution, and not on the number of tests.
 - The main goal is to cover with tests the same thing that is already covered.
+- Follow the commit history because reviewers will rely on it
-- All tests should be presented in one repository, dividing them as you see fit. ***There is no condition for dividing tests into tasks***
+- All tests should be presented in one repository, dividing them as you see fit. **There is no condition for dividing tests into tasks**

 ---